Husnara-Pinjar/Ecommerce_Sales_Analysis_PowerBI/README.md

   4.Total Quantity by Category.

-  5. Top 5 profitable Sub-Category.
+  5.Top 5 profitable Sub-Category.

-  6. Top Customers with more amount spent.
+  6.Top Customers with more amount spent.

 ## Insights and Results:
 •	Developed an interactive dashboard to analyse 438k total amount, 37k total profit, 5,615 total quantities as the sales trends.